g-leech/argmin-gravitas/_posts/2017-05-31-tories-disabled-deaths.markdown

 We could reduce our uncertainty if we had data on the cause of death - e.g. hypothermia and suicide being evidence of WCA responsibility, while decompensation of chronic illnesses wouldn't be.
 But we don't.

-I had a look for people who disappear from the system entirely.
-Let's try and find them among the homeless.
+I had a look for people who disappear from the system entirely, among the homeless.
 The government [doesn't collect this information][noHome] (an oversight I'm inclined to be cynical about), and the charity Crisis haven't updated [their numbers][homeless] since 2009, just outside our analytical window.
+They are not counted; they do not count.

-This analysis doesn't cover public time lost to <a href="/img/esa-deaths/bureau.png">bureaucracy</a>, nor the [distress][mental] of those who didn't die.
+This analysis doesn't cover public time lost to <a href="/img/esa-deaths/bureau.png">bureaucracy</a>, nor the poverty and [distress][mental] of those who didn't die.

 <br>